baobabKoodaa/gatsby-starter-photo-book/README.md

   Gatsby Starter Photo Book
 </h1>

-Hi, I made this starter to share my wedding pictures.
+Hi, I created this because I wanted to share our wedding pictures on a fast & beautiful user-friendly website.
 This is a fork of my other project [Gatsby Starter Infinite Scroll](https://github.com/baobabKoodaa/gatsby-starter-infinite-scroll), which is more of a general purpose infinite scroll starter.
 This one is specialized for sharing photosets.

 ## Get started